 Adult cats, especially older ones, are independent and can entertain themselves.
-This means they’re perfect for busy homes where people are often out, or for people who work outside the home.
-This doesn’t mean you can ignore your cat; it means you don’t have to feel guilty if you’re at work all day.
+This means that they’re perfect for busy homes where people are often out, or for people who work outside the home.
+(This doesn’t mean you can ignore your cat; it means you don’t have to feel guilty if you’re at work all day.)

 8.Cats can be playful at all ages.

 One of our volunteers has a 20-year-old cat who still likes to play!
 So, there is really no age limit on fun and playfulness when it comes to cats.
 It’s all down to the cat’s personality, so be sure to tell the animal welfare if you want a playful cat.

 People often say they don’t want an adult pet as it won’t live long and they’ll be sad when it passes away.
 But cats easily live long past 10 years, often reaching 15 or 20, and, in some cases, even more (the oldest cat in the world was over 38 years old).
 So, even if a cat is middle aged when you adopt it, you’ll likely still have it for many years to come.
 Besides, no one can predict how long an animal will live – you could get a kitten who makes it to one year or an adult who lives until it’s 20 or even 30.

 Even if you only have the cat for a short while, you’ll have given it happiness, rather than leaving it in a shelter where it might be euthenised because it was old and no one wanted it.